hivvetech/htmlsharp/README.md

 # HTMLSharp

-This project was adopted from [ArthurHub/HTML-Renderer](https://github.com/ArthurHub/HTML-Renderer).

-# HTMLSharp

 This project was a modified version of the original project created from [ArthurHub/HTML-Renderer](https://github.com/ArthurHub/HTML-Renderer).
 This version includes additional features and improvements.

 ## Original License